-Charles to join TV, music and film stars for discussion on creativity in schools
+Prince Charles joins stars to celebrate the arts but he warns more needs to be done

 -

-Charles to join TV, music and film stars for discussion on creativity in schools

-The Prince of Wales will join leading figures from movies, music, television and politics to discuss the state of the arts and creativity in schools.
+The Prince of Wales has joined leading figures from movies, music, television and politics to discuss the state of the arts and creativity in schools.

-Hollywood actor Benedict Cumberbatch, BBC director-general Tony Hall and former Tate director Nicholas Serota will be some of the individuals attending the event staged at the Royal Albert Hall.
+He enjoyed a variety of performances alongside Andrew Lloyd Webber at the charity Children and the Arts event at London's Royal Albert Hall.

+The Prince of Wales shared his grandmother's advice while appreciating the arts in a speech in which he warned more could be done to support the industry.

-The charity Children and the Arts, founded by its patron Charles, is hosting the event which will feature the prince joining a round-table discussion with politicians, industry leaders, artists and teachers.
+The charity Children and the Arts, founded by its patron Charles, hosted the event where the prince joined a round-table discussion with politicians, industry leaders, artists and teachers.

-There will also be speeches from Mr Hall and Lord Lloyd-Webber, a panel discussion with head teachers and students and performances.
+Hollywood actor Benedict Cumberbatch, comic Sir Lenny Henry, BBC director-general Tony Hall and former Tate director Nicholas Serota were some of the individuals attending the event.

-Former BBC arts correspondent Rosie Millard, now chief executive of Children and the Arts, said: “We are delighted to be hosting this important event.

-“Children and the Arts is wholly committed to the engagement of all children with art, regardless of circumstance.
+Former BBC arts correspondent Rosie Millard, now chief executive of Children and the Arts, said: “Children and the Arts is wholly committed to the engagement of all children with art, regardless of circumstance.

 “It is significant that such a large group of key thinkers and practitioners are joining together to discuss this issue, and I am confident that significant outcomes will arise from the event.”